Microchipping

 Microchips are a safe and permanent mode of identification that cannot be removed or lost.
 They are about the size of a grain of rice and are inserted under your pet’s skin, between the shoulder blades, which can be done during a normal consultation.

 The microchip is embedded with a code unique to your pet, and it really is the most effective form of permanent identification.
 The chip contains an identification number and relays this information back to a microchip scanner.
-This code is placed onto a national computer database, so it is particularly useful in the return of lost pets.
+This code is placed onto a national computer database by your pets rescuer, so it is particularly useful in the return of lost pets.
 They can also assist where the ownership of an animal is in dispute.

 Microchipping is Compulsory